Anath Bondhu Panja: Early life

 Panja was born in a poor Mahishya family at Jalabindu Village in Sabang, Paschim Medinipur in 1911.
 Surendra Nath Panja and Kumudini Devi were his parents.
 He lost his father at the age of three and lived with his mother and elder brother.
 He completed his early education from Bhuban Pal's Village Pathsala and then he went with his mother to Midnapore Town and got admitted in Sujaganj Primary School.
 Subsequently, he was admitted to Midnapore Town School but he could not continue his studies due to his economic hardahips.
 He joined Bengal Volunteers, a revolutionary organisation of British India and under the direction of the organisation he got admitted at the Midnapore Collegiate School.
-At that time he was a member of ballavpur Jimnasiyam club.
+At that time he was a member of Ballabhpur Gymnasium Club.
 He accompanied Nirmal Jibon Ghosh, Brajakishore Chakraborty, Mrigendra Dutta and Ramkrishna Roy to Calcutta to learn how to fire a pistol and subsequently returned to Midnapore to join the Indian independence movement.